jameshyojaelee/cancer_cell_sumoylation/README.md

 <br />

 ## Data set
-all the data files are provided by DepMap Portal (https://depmap.org/portal/) Go to "download" and download CRISPR(Avana) Public data, expression data and mutation data in csv format
+all the data files are provided by Broad Institute's DepMap Portal (https://depmap.org/portal/) Go to "download" to view the details of CRISPR(Avana) Public data, expression data and mutation data in csv format.
+Below are the download links:

 >Achilles_gene_effect.csv -> https://ndownloader.figshare.com/files/25494359